 - Cut off the thick stems of the spinach and discard.
 Clean the spinach if you did not buy pre-washed spinach.
 To clean the spinach: filling up a large Tupperware container (or your sink!) with water.
 Soak the spinach to loosen dirt.
 Drain the spinach and then repeat soaking and draining until spinach is clean.
 Use a salad spinner to remove any excess moisture.

-- Heat 2 Tbsp olive oil, butter or bacon grease in a large skillet on medium high heat.
+- Heat 2 tablespoons olive oil, butter or bacon grease in a large skillet on medium high heat.
 Add seasoning.

 - Add the spinach to the pan, packing it down a bit if to make sure it all fits in the pan.
 Use a spatula to lift and move the spinach in the pan.
 Make sure you continue to coat the spinach with the olive oil and seasoning as you go.
 Do this a couple of times.
 The spinach will shrink almost immediately in the pan and will be done within one to two minutes.